 An ideal treatment environment with expert therapists and staff does not rule out the risk of retraumatization in therapy.
 Rather, when triggers and trauma begin to surface, in this setting a client has comprehensive and compassionate support to minimize distressing symptoms of underlying trauma while simultaneously developing coping mechanisms to relate and react to trauma differently.
 In other words, there is a difference between retraumatization and successful reprocessing of trauma as it arises.
 Through fully supportive and immersive treatment, a client is stepping into a new sense of strength and hope for approaching triggers during and after treatment without being overpowered.
 In this way, a life not weighed down by fear is possible.

-BrightQuest offers comprehensive inpatient psychiatric treatment for people struggling with mental health disorders as well as co-occurring substance use disorders and process addictions.
+BrightQuest offers comprehensive inpatient psychiatric treatment for people struggling with mental health illnesses and co-occurring.
 Contact us to learn more about our renowned program and how we can help you or your loved one start the journey toward recovery.